juhoinkinen/Annif-wiki/Running-as-a-WSGI-service.md

 This page explains how to set up Annif as a WSGI service under Apache.
 In this mode Annif will run as a long-lived process that preloads all the projects, vocabularies and models into memory and is able to serve requests to the REST API quickly.

-It assumes you are using Ubuntu 18.04 but the process should be similar for other Linux distributions and Ubuntu releases.
+It assumes you are using Ubuntu 22.04 but the process should be similar for other Linux distributions and Ubuntu releases.
 We will install Annif itself under `/srv/Annif` and a wrapper script under `/var/www/Annif`.
 You can choose other paths if appropriate.

-# Install Apache and mod_wsgi
+# Install Apache, mod_wsgi, curl and support for Python virtual environments:

 Run the following to install the necessary packages:

-    sudo apt install apache2 libapache2-mod-wsgi-py3
+    sudo apt install apache2 libapache2-mod-wsgi-py3 curl python3-venv

 # Create a system user and group